 Further, when you do have insomnia, weight gain, and lose muscle and bone mass, you are at a greater risk for life-threatening and debilitating diseases such as diabetes, osteoporosis, and heart disease.

 Once your testosterone is gone, it is gone.
 You can’t boost it on your own.
 But you’re in luck!
 The newest member of our Radiance wellness team, Dr. Tamyra Comeaux can order the tests to determine your levels and then formulate a plan for bio-identical hormone pellets designed just for your particular needs.
 Nutritional deficiencies have been linked to depression, particularly B 12 and folic acid.
 Our philosophy is “test, don’t guess”.
-Our nutritionist and functional medicine provider, Gail Clayton, can order tests to see if you are lacking important vitamins and minerals to keep your motor running smoothly.

 Meanwhile, do some things that will make you feel better while we are bringing your levels back where they belong.
 Be sure to eat well, get plenty of fresh air and exercise, and try to sleep.
 Avoid excessive alcohol.
 Find a calming routine such as walking in nature, meditating or prayer.
 Be aware than men with depression often don’t get blue; they get angry.
 Look for reasons to be grateful.
 And call us to schedule consultations with our wellness team.